techmania-team/techmania-docs/English/Invalid_note_placements.md

 * Each chain head must be connected to at least 1 chain node.
 * Each chain node must be connected to a chain head.
 * No 2 chain heads or chain nodes can be placed at the same pulse.
 This includes hidden notes.
+* No 2 adjacent chain heads or chain nodes can be placed in the same lane.
+This does not include hidden notes.
 * Chain paths can not cross scans.
 * Chain paths can not cover other notes.